Shekhawati: Havelis, temples and frescos

-Dress
+Clothes

 Women wear ghagra lugdi as their traditional dress and men wear usual Rajasthani dress.

-Shekhawati's women's dress is very costly and unique.

-Language: Shekhawati dialect
+Shekhawati language

-Shekhawati is a dialect of the Rajasthani language and is spoken by about three million speakers in the Churu, Jhunjhunu, and Sikar districts of Rajasthan.
-Even though it is a very important dialect from the grammatical and literary points of view, very little work is carried out on it.
+Shekhawati is a dialect of the Rajasthani language and is spoken by about three million speakers in the Jhunjhunu and Sikar districts of Rajasthan, according to Historical Census of Rajputana provide by Government of India.
+Even though it is an important dialect from the grammatical and literary points of view, very little work is carried out on it.
 In 2001 a descriptive compendium of the grammar of Shekhawati was published.
-Shekhawati, like the Bagri dialect of Ganganagar and Hanumangarh districts, has a parallel lexicon which makes it very rich from a lexicographical point of view.
+Shekhawati, like the Bagri dialect of Anupgarh, Sri Ganganagar, Hanumangarh and Churu districts, has a parallel lexicon which makes it very rich from a lexicographical point of view.
 Word order is typically SOV and there is the existence of implosives.
 The presence of high tone at the suprasegmental level classifies it with other dialects of Rajasthani.
 It has contributed significantly to the development of Rajasthani language and linguistics.